Create and edit topics in your Power Virtual Agents bot

 To end with a customer satisfaction survey, select End with survey.

-Select Transfer to agent to insert a hand-off node that will link with your configured hand-off product.
+Select Transfer To Agent to insert a hand-off node that will link with your configured hand-off product.
 You can also enter a private message to the agent.

-Branch based on a condition
+Add a condition

 To add branching logic based on variables, select + to add a node, and then Add a condition and Branch based on a condition.

 Choose the variable you want to use to determine if the bot conversation should branch at this point.
-For example, if you have set up end-user authentication then you might want to specify a different message if the user is signed on (which may have happened earlier in the conversation).
+For example, if you have set up end-user authentication, then you might want to specify a different message if the user is signed on (which may have happened earlier in the conversation).